-This is the best diaper rash cure I have ever tried.
-Better than any store bought cream.
-Better than coconut oil and fresh air (my old standby).
-Better than the zinc oxide creams I’ve concocted.
-It’s seriously the best.
-A few months ago Nate got a raging case of diaper rash that seemed to defy anything I put on it.
+This is the best diaper rash treatment I have found.
+It absorbs moisture better than powder.
+It soothes the skin better than the balms I’ve purchased and concocted.
+And it works faster than my old standby of coconut oil and fresh air.
+It’s pretty awesome.
+I stumbled upon it last summer when Nate got a raging case of diaper rash that seemed to defy anything I put on it.
 At the time I was working with bentonite clay for a variety of other skincare products and it occurred to me that clay’s naturally absorbent and skin soothing properties would be a natural fit for diaper rash.
 I googled to make sure it was safe for such a delicate area, then gave him a shake of pure, powdered bentonite clay.
 It was amazing.
-It whisked the moisture away like magic and by the next diaper change his raw, red skin was considerably better.
+It whisked the moisture away like magic and by the next diaper change his raw, red skin was noticeably better.
 Within a couple days he was as good as new.
 Now I keep a shaker of it on hand and use it like baby powder whenever I notice redness.
-It’s cheap, easy, and hands down the most effective diaper rash treatment I’ve found.
+It’s inexpensive (if you buy it in bulk), simple, natural, and really effective!

 The Ultimate Baby Powder

 - Powdered bentonite clay (see notes for where to find)